John Eubank

-John Franklin Eubank (September 9, 1872 – November 3, 1958), nicknamed "Honest John," was a right-handed pitcher in Major League Baseball who played for the Detroit Tigers from 1905 to 1907.
+John Franklin Eubank (September 9, 1872 – November 3, 1958), nicknamed "Honest John," was an American right-handed pitcher in Major League Baseball who played for the Detroit Tigers from 1905 to 1907.

 Early years

 Eubank was born in Servia, Indiana, in 1872.

 Baseball player

 Detroit Tigers

 Eubank was purchased by the Detroit Tigers from Fort Dodge Gypsum Eaters of the Iowa State League in early August 1905.
 Eubank made his major league debut with the Tigers as a 33-year-old rookie on September 19, 1905.
 On September 22, 1905, he allowed only one hit and no runs in six innings as a relief pitcher against Washington.
 Eubank compiled a record of 1–0 with a 2.08 ERA in 1905.

 He pitched in a career-high 24 games and 135 innings in 1906, compiling a 4–10 record with a 3.53 ERA.
 At the end of September, he pitched a complete-game shutout against New York.

 In 1907, Eubank went 3–3 with a 2.67 ERA on a Detroit team that won the American League pennant.
-He lost his first start of the 1907 by a 1-0 score.
+He lost his first start of the 1907 by a 1–0 score.
 In late June, Eubank pitched a shutout against the Cleveland Naps to stop a four-game losing streak.
 He pitched his last major league game on August 2, 1907.

 Eubank was sent to Indianapolis late in the 1907 season where he had three wins in three starts.
 He returned to the Tigers for the 1907 World Series against the Chicago Cubs.
 Although he did not pitch in the World Series, Eubank protested when he was denied a share of the club's bonus funds.
 The team voted to exclude him in spite of his protest.